24 Hours of Portimão

 The 24 Hours of Portimão is both a sports car and touring car automobile endurance race held annually at the Algarve International Circuit.
 It was inaugurated in 2017.
 The race is currently part of 24H GT Series and Touring Car Endurance Series.

 Entrants and participants

 As with all races in the 24H Series, promoted by Dutch promoter Creventic, they are open to both professional and semi-professional teams.

 The races are contested with GT3-spec cars, GT4-spec cars, sports cars, touring cars and 24H-Specials, like silhouette cars.

 History

 The first race took part in 2017 as part of 2017 24H Series, the 3rd season with FIA status.

 Since 2018 the race became also part of Touring Car Endurance Series, and in that same year was part of 2018 24H Proto Series.

-The 2021 race was cancelled due to Covid-19.
+The 2021 race was cancelled due to COVID-19.
+The race was not included into the 2023 24H GT Series calendar, however in September 2023, it was announced that the race returned in 2024.